Orbit: Orbital decay

 For objects below the synchronous orbit for the body they're orbiting, orbital decay can occur due to tidal forces.
 The gravity of the orbiting object raises tidal bulges in the primary, and since it is below the synchronous orbit, the orbiting object is moving faster than the body's surface so the bulges lag a short angle behind it.
 The gravity of the bulges is slightly off of the primary-satellite axis and thus has a component along the direction of the satellite's motion.
 The near bulge slows the object more than the far bulge speeds it up, and as a result, the orbit decays.

 Conversely, the gravity of the satellite on the bulges applies torque on the primary and speeds up its rotation.
 Artificial satellites are too small to have an appreciable tidal effect on the planets they orbit, but several moons in the Solar System are undergoing orbital decay by this mechanism.
 Mars' innermost moon Phobos is a prime example and is expected to either impact Mars' surface or break up into a ring in 20 to 40 million years.

 Orbits can decay via the emission of gravitational waves.
-This mechanism is extremely weak for most stellar objects, only becoming significant in cases where there is a combination of extreme mass and extreme acceleration, such as compact objects that are orbiting each other closely.
+This mechanism is extremely weak for most stellar objects, only becoming significant in cases where there is a combination of extreme mass, and extreme acceleration, such as compact objects that orbit each other closely.

 Oblateness

 The standard analysis of orbiting bodies assumes that all bodies consist of uniform spheres, or more generally, concentric shells each of uniform density.
 Mathematically, such bodies are gravitationally equivalent to point sources per the shell theorem.
-However, in the real world, many bodies rotate, and this introduces oblateness; known as an equatorial bulge.
+However, in the real world, many bodies rotate and this introduces oblateness; known as an equatorial bulge.
 This adds a quadrupole moment to the gravitational field, which is significant at distances comparable to the radius of the body.
 In the general case, the gravitational potential of a rotating body such as a planet can be expanded in multipoles to account for the departure from spherical symmetry.

 From the point of view of satellite dynamics, of particular relevance are the so-called even zonal harmonic coefficients, or even zonals, since they induce secular orbital perturbations which are cumulative over time spans longer than the orbital period.
 They do depend on the orientation of the body's symmetry axis in the space, affecting, in general, the whole orbit, with the exception of the semimajor axis.